samsquire/assembly/README.md

 split IO
 recv independent with send

 Specify all the states and nest them.
-It cartedian product ?
+It cartesian product ?

 move a moving thing
 runtime H